varnishcache/varnish-cache/doc/sphinx/tutorial/cookies.rst

   // Remove a ";" prefix, if present. set req.http.Cookie = regsub(req.http.Cookie, "^;\s*", "");

-Let me show you an example where we remove everything but the cookies named COOKIE1 and COOKIE2 and you can marvel at it::
+Let me show you an example where we remove everything except the cookies named COOKIE1 and COOKIE2 and you can marvel at it::

   sub vcl_recv {